Alan Roger Currie - Author

-Magnoli then directed Deliverance an episode of Nash Bridges (1997) for CBS.
+That same year, Magnoli directed Deliverance an episode of Nash Bridges (1997) for CBS.

-He then wrote a slate of scripts for his production entity Dark Harbor Pictures which includes:
+He then wrote a slate of scripts for his production entity Dark Harbor Pictures:

-Albert Magnoli continues to write screenplays and work on various projects.
+Albert Magnoli continues to write screenplays for Dark Harbor Pictures and work on various projects.

 Shari Yantra Marcacci - Award Winning Filmmaker / Writer / Producer